 - A: It will do well as a premium branded SPORTS watch, in my opinion.
 There are simply a fair number of people who are not price-sensitive and just want ‘the best’ and/or a premium finish.
 These people will throw away their Chronos now and buy a Marq.
 Similarly, in a few years time, they will think nothing of binning the Marq for whatever comes next.

 - A: Once again though the downside is that pesky screen which Garmin seem reluctant or unable to address.
 It’s just a bit ‘cheap and cheerful’.
-The same screen is fine for me on my 935 but I’d be a bit embarrassed with those colours and resolution on a $2500 watch.
+The same screen is fine for me on my 945 but I’d be a bit embarrassed with those colours and resolution on a $2500 watch.
 The screen is nowhere near as good as that on the Apple Watch, clearly the trade-off is battery life – but even the new Polar Ignite has a great-looking screen that’s reasonably power-friendly

 Q: Garmin MARQ Review to follow?